-Welcome to Squirrels.
+Welcome to Nursery.

 We hope you will be able to find out lots about the learning that takes place in our happy and stimulating nursery environment.

 We follow the Early Years Foundation Stage (EYFS) and this sets the standards for us to meet to ensure the children learn and develop well and are kept healthy and safe.
 It promotes teaching and learning by giving children the broad range of knowledge and skills that provide the right foundation for good future progress through school and life.

 Each child is unique and develop in varying ways.
 We observe and plan using the characteristics of effective learning, prime and/or specific area and age bands of the EYFS.